abdoelsayed2016/Legal-Question-Answering-Review/README.md

 ## 2020
 ### Conference
 * Sovrano, F., Palmirani, M., & Vitali, F. (2020).
 Legal knowledge extraction for knowledge graph based question-answering.
 In Legal Knowledge and Information Systems (pp. 143-153).
 IOS Press.
+[Paper Link](https://ebooks.iospress.nl/volumearticle/56171)

 ## Cite as
 If you find this work useful for your research, please cite our paper: